lvkremin/personal-website2/content/home/projects.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear.

-title = "UX Research Portfolio title" subtitle = ""
+title = "UX Research Portfolio" subtitle = "To see a sample of my UXR work, please [click here](https://www.lenavkremin.com/project/uxr)"

 [content]
   # Page type to display.
 E.g. project.